 You want something – anything – that will make meal planning less of the massive time suck and hair-pulling experience that it is.

-I’m pretty sure prior to discovering minimalist meal planning.
-I tried every meal planning system known to man.
+I’m pretty sure prior to discovering minimalist meal planning, I tried every meal planning system known to man.
 And no matter what the system, I still hated meal planning.
-I dreaded having to come up with 6-7 meals my husband and I would actually enjoy eating – he is picky eater, not me.
+I dreaded having to come up with 6-7 meals my husband and I would actually enjoy eating – he is the picky eater, not me.

 And after an hour or two of frustration, I would come up a meal plan.